djcotter/chrX_regional_variation/README.md

 <tr><th>x</th> <th>x</th> <th>x</th> <th>x</th> <th>x</th> <th>x</th></tr>
 </table>

-The **--memory** flag is used to restict `plink2` from overusing allocated memory on the cluster.
+The **--memory** flag is used to restrict `plink2` from overusing allocated memory on the cluster.
 We tell the program to only use 4GB at a time.
 The **--r2 with-freqs** flag is used to tell plink to calculate R<sup>2</sup> values for pairwise comparisons up to 800 kb or 700000 sites away from each site. *with-freqs* tells the program to output a column with minor allele frequencies to the table.

 ## TO DO